 From mid December to March, the short grass plains of the southern Serengeti around Ndutu and the Ngorongoro conservation are alive with migrant herds of wildebeest, zebra and gazelles.
 During the calving seasons of late January to mid March over 80% of the wildebeest give birth given the abundant water available.

 The Maasai of East Africa are the descendants of Nilotic people.
 They moved south in the wake of the desertification of the Saharan rangesCheck it out!

 Long Rains – April to early June – they head to Seronera in the central Serengeti

 When the long rains begin in April, the plains are at their most beautiful, vivid with wildflowers and teeming game.
 This could be the best time for keen photographers to see the wildebeest migration as the quality of the light is magical.
-However by then, the short grasses of the south cannot sustain the vast herds, and they begin to move northwards and westwards.. .
+However by then, the short grasses of the south cannot sustain the vast herds of plains game, and they begin to move northwards and westwards.. .

 From April to June, the Serengeti is the theatre for one of the most impressive wildlife shows on earth.
-Hundreds of thousands of plains game begin moving towards the Seronera, then the Grumeti River.
+Hundreds of thousands of plains game begin moving towards the Seronera, then the Grumeti River towards the west.
 This spectacular moving feast is trailed by predators; lion, cheetah, leopard and hyena.
 And yes, safari vehicles…